meetoseh/backend/docs/db/logs/merge_account_log.md

 40. we do not copy over `user_timezone_log` and we do not update `timezone` on users
 41. `move_merge_account_log`: same strategy as `contact_method_log`
 42. `move_user_touch_debug_log`: standard update
+43. `move_created_at`: we set the `created_at` timestamp of the original user to the earlier of the original users created at and the merging users created at. this may mean that, incidentally, some computed attribution information is excluded.
+    - `context`:
+      - `original_created_at`: the created at of the original user
+      - `merging_created_at`: the created at of the merging user
+      - `assignment_required`: true if `merging_created_at < original_created_at`, false
+        otherwise

 ## Schema